mattparrilla/presentations/source/complexity-iceberg.md

 > * How to tell if x changed?
 > * If I modify x[2], the reference to x doesn't change, but the value there has
-> * In order to tell that x changed, we can't just see if the reference has changed.
+> * In order to tell if x changed:
+    * we can't just see if the reference has changed.
-> * We need to check all of the values.
+    * We need to check all of the values.

 ## With an immutable array